Dietary supplements are a $40 billion-a-year industry. But are supplements all that necessary? Is it smart to take them?

 If you’re pregnant, your doctor may advise you to take supplemental folate.
 Susceptible to cold sores?
 You may need supplemental lysine, an amino acid.
 Concerned about prostate health?
 Saw palmetto or a bevy of other natural supplements might be the right choice.
 Digest food poorly?
 Hydrochloric acid and pepsin might be beneficial.
 Taken antibiotics lately?
 Consider recolonizing your digestive tract with probiotics.
 Most of your immune system lies within your gut, so if you’re going to choose one supplement to take, consider one that aids digestive health.
-If you eat a poor diet, a multivitamin split in half and taken in the morning and evening might be more effective than a diet full of junk food.
-But do your research on which multivitamin to take.
+If you eat a poor diet, a multivitamin split in half and taken in the morning and evening might be effective.